-- 1.5.
-The Superintendent of Facilities will review this Administrative Procedure prior to November 1 each year and make recommendations to the Director for any revisions necessary for improvement. - 1.6.
-The Superintendent of Facilities will report annual maintenance plan progress to the Board within in the annual maintenance Accountability Report.
-Unexpected items that will have significant impact on the achievement of maintenance priorities will be reported to the Director as they emerge.
+1.5.
+The Superintendent of Facilities will review this Administrative Procedure prior to November 1 each year and make recommendations to the Director for any revisions necessary for improvement.

 Reference: The Education Act, 1995; The School Division Administration Regulations

 Approved: August 13, 2018